jbhopkins/bioxtasraw/docs/source/tutorial/s3_autocenter.rst

     |calibraiton_auto_panel_png|

 #.
 In the Centering/Calibration panel set the Energy to 12.0 keV.
 Verify that the
-    Detector Pixel Size is 172.0 x 172.0 μm.
+    Detector Pixel Size is 172.0 x 172.0 micron.
 Verify that the Detector is set to "pilatus_1m".
 Verify that the standard is set to AgBh.

     *   *Note:* The x-ray energy/wavelength is a previously measured value.